-All units must include an exterior storage closet with a minimum area of sixteen (16) square feet.
+All units must include an exterior storage closet with a minimum area of sixteen (16) square feet and either a single coated wire shelf that spans the length of the closet or a grouping of smaller coated wire shelves.
 Developments designed with all interior unit access must provide the additional required exterior storage for each unit in the interior of the building(s).
 It may be located inside the unit, on the tenants' floor, or in a common area.
 All exterior and interior storage must be lockable.